 Sketchfab supports multiple materials and objects in your scene.
 Give each material a unique name because the 3D editor merges objects by material name.
 Avoid special characters when naming.

-If possible, you should join every mesh that uses a material because it helps performance.
+If possible, you should join every mesh that shares a material because it helps performance.

 If you are not using texture images, you can choose a color for any slot from the color picker.

 See also Vertex Colors.

 Textures are images mapped to the surface of your model.
 For details on shaders/texture slots, see Materials (PBR).

 Upload textures with your model file or embed textures in the model file (e.g. .BLEND, .FBX).
 You can put image files in the same folder/directory as the model file, or a sub folder/directory.
 If your textures are properly referenced by the model file or use our naming conventions, they will be automatically applied to your model.

 If you need to add textures after uploading, you can use the texture manager or drag and drop images into their slots in the material editor.

 - Trilinear: Usually the best choice, especially for large textures.

 - Bilinear: Uses less memory than Trilinear, but is slower.

 - Nearest: Very fast rendering, but individual pixels will be visible.